 Your reader should get a universal takeaway message from your essay.
 This means that some transformation or learning or understanding has taken place and that’s what you convey in those last sentences.

 #7 Sound It Out/Print It Out

 I like to read my essay out loud, so I can catch clunky words or too many repetitions (I try to avoid using the same word more than twice).
+I’ve been considering is grammarly premium worth it, it looks like it could really help out – especially with readability and suggesting less common words!
 I also print it out, because sometimes you just need to see it on paper (and not the screen) to catch other errors.